Option type: Theoretical aspects

 The monadic nature of the option type is useful for efficiently tracking failure and errors.

 Examples

 Ada

 Ada does not implement option-types directly, however it provides discriminated types which can be used to parameterize a record.
-To implement a Option type, a Boolean type is used as the discriminant; the following example provides a generic to create an option type from any non-limited constrained type:
+To implement an Option type, a Boolean type is used as the discriminant; the following example provides a generic to create an option type from any non-limited constrained type: